-Airbus had already announced last year plans to cut the production rate of A330 jets to nine a month from the fourth quarter of this year as it moves to the new A330neo.
+BERLIN (Reuters) - Planemaker Airbus (AIR.PA) will cut production rates of its A330 plane to nine a month from 10 in the fourth quarter of 2015 as it switches to a revamped version of the jet, the A330neo.

-(Reporting by Victoria Bryan, Editing by Tim Hepher)
+(Reporting by Victoria Bryan; editing by Jason Neely)